 For film buffs of all persuasions, from blockbusters to independent foreign productions, Groningen is the place to watch.
-Seven days per week, you can join your fellow students in gazing at the big screen in no less than three cinemas, all of which offer student discounts.
-If you’re a true connoisseur and cannot live without at least one visit to the cinema per week, you can also purchase an unlimited card at these venues—as the name already indicates, that means that you can go as often as you like for a fixed and very reasonable price of around 20 euros a month.
+Seven days per week, you can join your fellow students in gazing at the big screen.
+Make sure to check if you can have a student discount.
+If you’re a true connoisseur and cannot live without at least one visit to the cinema per week, you can also purchase an unlimited card – as the name already indicates, that means that you can go as often as you like for a fixed and very reasonable price of around 20 euros a month.
 The screenings are nearly always in the original language which makes the movies more accessible for international students.
-If you’re more of an occasional moviegoer, the Groningen cinemas offer a wide variety of films, and are one of the most common social hubs of student-night time entertainment.
-Here’s an introduction to all of them, from small to big.
+If you’re more of an occasional movie goer, the Groningen cinemas offer a wide variety of films, and are one of the most common social hubs ofstudent-night time entertainment.
+Here’s an introduction to all of them.

 What about going to one of the oldest cinemas in the Netherlands?